Standard Deviation SD

 The statistical spread of price around its average — the raw math behind volatility.

-In simple words
+Standard Deviation in simple words

 Standard Deviation is the pure statistical measure of how spread out price has been around its recent average.
 If closing prices hug the average, the standard deviation is small and the market is calm; if they swing far above and below, it is large and the market is volatile.
 Like ATR, it measures magnitude, not direction.
 It is the raw ingredient inside Bollinger Bands — the bands are just the moving average plus and minus two standard deviations — but it can also be plotted on its own as a direct volatility gauge to spot when a market is unusually quiet or unusually stretched.